Constitution and Bylaws

 Article V — Duties of Officers

 The President shall preside over all National meetings and committees.
 He shall appoint all committees not otherwise provided for herein.
-He shall lead, direct, govern, and supervise all National Officers elected and appointed.
+He shall lead, direct, govern and supervise all National Officers elected and appointed.
 He shall conduct all NBRC affairs within the limits of the Constitution and By-laws.
 He shall enforce the Constitution and By-laws.
-In any instance where sufficient membership and roller activities indicated the need of additional Regional Director leadership, the President, on counsel of majority of the Executive Committee, shall have the authority to create a new Regional Director office.
+In any instance where sufficient membership and roller activities indicated the need for additional Regional Director leadership, the President, on the counsel of the majority of the Executive Committee, shall have the authority to create a new Regional Director office.
 He shall appoint a Director to serve that area until the next national election is held (see Article VII for minimum qualifications for a Director).

 The Vice President shall assist the President in the control and administration of club affairs, promote the annual convention, support the President on all matters relative to the Constitution and By-Laws and generally participate in all roller activity in the best interest of the NBRC.

 - In the absence of the President, or in the event of his inability to act, the Vice President shall perform the duties of the President.
 He shall assume the duties of the President in the event the office becomes vacant due to death or resignation.